Wolox/fastlane-mobile/README.md

 ## Environments

 These scripts handle 4 environments:
-- test: intended for development
+- dev: intended for development
 - qa: intended for qa testing
-- appstore: intended for user testing
+- stage: intended for user testing
 - production: intended for users

 If you want to handle any other environment, you will have to add it to all fastlane custom [actions](#actions).